jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/3-Challenge-Assignment.md

     }
 ```

-The Users entity represents standard information relating to a user, including their name, email, and password.
+The `Users` entity represents standard information relating to a user, including their name, email, and password.
 For the user's password, you are expected to use standard encryption to store their passwords within the database.

-The Blogs entity represents pertinent information relating to a blog, including the title, score, and created date of the blog.
-The Blogs entity also contains an author's id that referencing the id of the user who created the blog.
-This association represents a one-to-many association between Users entities and the Blogs entities.
+The `Blogs` entity represents pertinent information relating to a blog, including the title, score, and created date of the blog.
+The `Blogs` entity also contains an author's id that referencing the id of the user who created the blog.
+This association represents a one-to-many association between Users entities and the `Blogs` entities.

-The final entity, Comments, represents the comments that users have written for the blogs.
-Because users can write many comments for different blogs and blogs can have many comments written by different users, the Comments entity represents an intermediate entity for the many-to-many relationship between users and blogs.
-As such, the Comments entity uses a composite key (the user's id and the blog's id) to distinguish records in this table.
-For the sake of simplicity, it is assumed that a user can leave only one comment per blog.
+The final entity, `Comments`, represents the comments that users have written for the blogs.
+Because users can write many comments for different blogs and blogs can have many comments written by different users, the `Comments` entity represents an intermediate entity for the many-to-many relationship between `Users` and `Blogs`.
+As such, the `Comments` entity uses a composite key (the user's id and the blog's id) to distinguish entities.
 Other information stored for each comment includes the date and time the comment was written, and the message wrote by the user on the comment.

+> [!NOTE]
+> For the sake of simplicity, it is assumed that a user can leave only one comment per blog.

 We recommend that you use NoSQL Workbench to explore the data in the database and to practice making queries.
 Items to explore include:
 - How the different entities are stores
-- How the existing Global Secondary Indexes (GSI) are used
+- How the existing Global Secondary Index (GSI) is used
 - How partition and sort keys have been overloaded
 You can find instructions on how to connect to the database using NoSQL Workbench in the [Technical Setup](./1-Technical-Setup.md) document.